sfvicente/RestApiBestPractices/Docs/Resources.md

 <br><br>

-### Design the API to limit the amount of data returned by any single request.
+### Always design API operations to limit the amount of data returned in a single response

 // TODO: add description